UK Branch Office

 Documents Required for UK Branch Registration

-To register a branch, evidence of the existence of the parent has to be provided, as well as certified copies of the Articles or Statutes, the names of the directors, the share capital, the registered office, and the names of the representatives who will act for you.
+To register a branch, evidence of the existence of the parent has to be provided, as well as certified copies of the Articles or Statutes, the names of the directors, the share capital, the registered office, and the name of the UK representatives who will act for you.

-- Names of the company’s directors and secretary
+- Names of the company’s directors shareholders and share structure details.

 After Branch Registration

-All stationery, order forms and similar documents used by your branch are required to show:
+All stationery, order forms and similar documents used by your UK branch are required to show: